juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="jenkins-config/access_keys.jpg"/>

 We manually run the "Pipeline".
+It can also be configured to run periodically at the interval of our preference.

 <img src="jenkins-config/jenkins-4.jpg"/>